salesforce-ux/theo/README.md

 To do test driven development you can run:

-    make tdd
+    gulp tdd

-This will execute all tests whenever you change any JavaScript file.
+This will execute all tests whenever you change any JavaScript file or template.
-It doesn't watch the [handlebars](http://handlebarsjs.com/) templates.
-In case you work on templates you need to run theo manually like:

-    ./bin/theo HTML test/mock dist

-In case you get permission denied make sure to make it executable:

-    chmod a+x ./bin/theo

-Before creating a pull request make sure to run tests:
+Before creating a pull request make sure to run the tests:

-    make test
+    gulp

 ## License